heedy/connectordb-desktop/README.md

 ...and double clicking on `laptoplogger.py`.

 With a manual install, you will have to figure out how to auto-run on start.

+Note: Python 3 is not supported on windows due to issues in libraries used to gather data.

 ### Linux